PYWangPKU/starter-academic-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Peiyu Wang
+title: Dr. Peiyu Wang

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD
+role:

 # Organizations/Affiliations to show in About widget
 organizations: